UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 and submit it to validate if you were correct.**

-Ok let's facet our penguin dataset now.
+Ok, let's facet our penguin dataset now.

 Tasks: